 To safeguard the occupational health of your employees, management commitment and employee involvement are crucial.
-What does management commitment and employee involvement look like, though?
+What do management commitment and employee involvement look like, though?

 Clear communication between management and employees is crucial – the health of your workplace is at stake.
 If it’s not clear who’s carrying out which role, chaos reigns and you’re putting employee health at risk.
 No one can afford that.

 Moreover, it’s imperative to create a mechanism that guarantees accountability for management and employees alike.
 An accountability mechanism assures that a suggestion becomes reality.
 To make sure there’s follow-through, managers and employees must have access to the resources they need to get the job done.
 Those resources could be human (such as consultants), information (such as access to regulations), or technology (such as mobile applications that improve the success of safety and health program implementation).